 In May 2014, the IASB issued amendments to IAS 11 Interests in Joint Operations.
 The amendments require business combination accounting to be applied to acquisition of interest in a joint operation that constitute a business.
 These amendments are effective for fiscal years beginning on or after January 1, 2016, with early adoption available.
-Pollard is currently assessing the impact of the amendments on its consolidated financial statements.
+Pollard does not expect these amendments to have a material impact on its consolidated financial statements.

 In September 2014, the IASB issued amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures (2011).
 The amendments address an acknowledged inconsistency between the requirements in IFRS 10 and those in IAS 28 (2011), in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
 The main consequence of the amendments is that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
 A partial gain or loss is recognized when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
-These amendments are effective for fiscal years beginning on or after January 1, 2016, with early adoption available.
+These amendments were to be effective for fiscal years beginning on or after January 1, 2016, with early adoption available; however, in December 2015 the IASB decided to defer the effective date for these amendments indefinitely.
 Pollard is currently assessing the impact of the amendments on its consolidated financial statements.

-5. Future accounting standards (continued):
+4. Future accounting standards (continued):

 In December 2014, the IASB issued amendments to IAS 1 Presentation of Financial Statements.
 The amendments will not require any significant change to current practice, but should facilitate improved financial statement disclosures.
 These amendments are effective for fiscal years beginning on or after January 1, 2016, with early adoption available.
-Pollard is currently assessing the impact of the amendments on its consolidated financial statements.
+Pollard does not expect these amendments to have a material impact on its consolidated financial statements.